ibm-cloud-docs/Cloudant/query/using_views.md

 The sort direction is always applied first.
 Next, filtering is applied by using the `start_key` and `end_key` query arguments.
-It is possible that no rows will match your key range if sorting and filtering don't make sense when combined.
+It is possible that no rows will match your keyrange if sort and filter plans don't make sense when combined.

 See the example of using HTTP to make a global query that includes `start_key` and `end_key` query arguments: